shashwatg1/LearnPythonTheHardWay/README.md

 ## Learn Python The Hard way
 ### By Zed

-* This is my python practise folder
+This is my practise folder for all the exercises of the book
-* All property belongs to Shashwat Gupta